'Climbing My Grandfather' Analysis

 A Deeper Look

 The poet Andrew Waterhouse was a lover of the outdoors, so choosing to climb a mountain to metaphorically represent his grandfather is most appropriate.

 Mountains conjure up all kinds of awesome and inspirational thoughts.
 They're also a daunting image for some, a risky challenge for a select few who opt to climb to the summit.

-From the start the reader is right there by the speaker - first person, present tense - giving an immediate feel of excitement and risk.
+From the start, the reader is right there by the speaker- first person, present tense - giving an immediate feeling of excitement and risk.
 The climb is to be free, the ultimate expression of any mountaineer, without aids.
 This means that the speaker is vulnerable.

 - The first four lines suggest that this climb will be a mix of the dangerous and the familiar.
 There are no guiding or secure ropes so there's the possibility of falling...yet the initial route from brogues to trousers is easy, perhaps because the speaker has been here before in his mind's eye.